alexanderganderson/alexanderganderson.github.io/_posts/2015-12-03-python_dev_environment.markdown

 # Python Installation

-The easiest method to install python is to use anaconda python installation.
+The easiest method to install python is to use anaconda python distribution.
 See here for more details [anaconda].

 # Git